Indians in the United Arab Emirates: Culture

 The large segment of Indian migrants, along with comparatively lenient laws in the UAE have allowed Indian communities to more or less practice their native cultures in the country.
 Middle class Indians in the UAE have established a network of cultural associations which cater to their needs.
 Cultural associations such as the India Club, Indian Association, Goan Cultural Society and numerous Keralite associations support cultural networks of the Indian sub-communities in the UAE.
 Additionally, schools such as the Abu Dhabi Indian School and The Indian High School, Dubai provide Indian curricular education to expatriate students.
 Dubai is the only emirate in the UAE with a Hindu temple and Sikh Gurudwara.
 In August 2015, in the backdrop of Prime Minister Narendra Modi's visit of the country, the UAE government decided to allot land for the construction of a temple in Abu Dhabi.
 Dubai and Sharjah are the only emirates with operating cremation facilities in the Emirates.
 Official permission must be obtained for their use in every instance.
-Churches exist in Abu Dhabi, Dubai, Sharjah and Ras Al-Khaimah.
+Churches exist in Abu Dhabi, Dubai, Sharjah, Ajman, and Ras Al-Khaimah.
 In 1998, the government of Dubai donated land for the construction of a facility to be shared by five congregations, four Protestant and one Catholic.

 Restaurants serving Indian food are very popular and widely available in the Emirates.
 Many of the hotels in Dubai and Abu Dhabi have Indian restaurants that serve Mughlai or Tandoor cuisine, while vegetarian South Indian are available and popular in the larger cities of the UAE.

 India-Pakistan cricket matches are widely followed by the Indian diaspora in the UAE.
 The Sharjah Cricket Association Stadium, established by Abdul Rahman Bukhatir, hosted several India & Pakistan matches and triangular tournaments through the 1980s and 1990s, which attracted Indian and Pakistani cricket spectators from the UAE as well as from India and Pakistan.
 More recently, the state-of-the-art Sheikh Zayed Cricket Stadium in Abu Dhabi has hosted bilateral and triangular cricket tournaments featuring India and Pakistan.
 2014 also marked the official entry of the Indian Premier League (IPL) into UAE with matches held in Abu Dhabi, Dubai & Sharjah.